Home Remedies for Instant Bloating Relief

 - Other high fiber foods can also cause it: chicory root, inulin.

 Fatty foods can also cause it on occasion.
 This is because they delay gastric emptying to keep you fuller, longer.

 You should keep a diary to find out which foods trigger gas and bloating for you.
 It also helps with overeating.

 FODMAPS are specific carbohydrates found in many foods, like wheat, beans, vegetables and legumes.

-Researchers show that FODMAPS trigger major digestive issues like bloating, gas, constipation and IBS (11).
+Researchers show that FODMAPS trigger major digestive issues like gas, constipation and IBS (5).

 A low-FODMAP diet is shown to reduce symptoms in those suffering from and IBS because it removes common food intolerances that cause gastrointestinal issues.